 Other conditions might include that additional mirrors need to be fitted to your vehicle if you have a limited ability to turn your head or that you must use specific driver aids while you are driving.

-It is likely if you have vehicle modifications they will be added as a condition on your licence in any State or Territory.
+It is likely that if you have vehicle modifications, they will be added as a condition on your licence in any State or Territory.

 NDIS funding for driving

-If driving is one of the goals in your National Disability Insurance Scheme (NDIS) plan you may be able to use funding for vehicle modification to help you in the driver’s seat.
+If driving is one of the goals in your National Disability Insurance Scheme (NDIS) plan, you may be able to use funding for vehicle modification to help you get in the driver’s seat.